In this Article

-Pubic hair removal during pregnancy is helpful in caesarean deliveries and shaving the hair does help in making suturing easier.
+Pubic hair removal during pregnancy is helpful in caesarean deliveries, as shaving the hair helps in making suturing easier and also reduces the risk of infection.
 In case of a difficult delivery, a cut must be made at the opening of the vagina.
 This procedure is called an episiotomy, and shaving is recommended in this case, so as to rule out any chances of infections.

 Hair removal can be done using normal hair removal methods like waxing, hair removal creams, electric shavers or normal shaving blades, as long as it is performed in a safe and hygienic manner.

 Pregnancy often brings on thicker hair growth in places most women would rather not have any, like armpits, bikini line, upper lip, belly etc. Fortunately, this is only temporary, and hair growth should go back to normal six months after delivery.
 In the meantime, here are some ways to remove pubic hair safely during your pregnancy:

 In this method, heated wax syrup is spread over the skin and pulled off to remove the hair.
 If waxing is your preferred method of hair removal, visit an expert for safety and do not try to do it yourself.

 Use this method only if you have done it before, as there are chemical substances in the cream that can cause irritation if you have sensitive skin.
 While there is no real evidence that these creams cause harm to a developing foetus, it is still better to consult your doctor before using this method.